lczech/placement-methods-paper/results/README.md

 The directory contains scripts and some result files for reproducing our analyses from the papers.
 We do not include all result files here, for storage reasons - compressed, those are more than 500GB of data...
+Furthermore, we leave out many intermediate files, as even with the big ones being compressed, we have 60k files in the project directory.
+As per archiving policy, we have all those files backed up, just in case those are needed in the future.

+Thus, what you see here is a selection of the most imporant programs, scripts and results, which should enable a reproduction of our results as reported in the papers.

  * `01_backbone`: Most parts of the backbone/first level ARTs
    of the four trees of the paper (General, Archaea, Bacteria, Eukaryota).